Ch0wW/wadverifier/README.md

 ![Testing Image](media/test.png)

 # Why are you using MD5 as a hash checking?
-MD5 is the hash format that is checked by all known DOOM sourceports.
-We might support SHA-1 hashings in the near future after all...
+MD5 is the hash format that has been used by all DOOM sourceports for a very long time.

 # ToDo List
 - [ ] Add support for GZDoom .pk3 IWADs (Action DooM / AD2:UB / Adventures of Square / W:BoA / Harmony / Blasphemer / ...)